 there are many cast iron Buddha statues instead of bronze ones in the west

-makes the crystallization larger.
+Such work makes the steel crystallization larger.

 style" blades, and fake ones.
 I studied several Masamune in museums,